KilianKegel/Visual-Hoax-for-UEFI-Shell/README.md

 # Visual-Hoax-for-UEFI-Shell

 ## Goal
-Demonstration of how to implement useless software tools to access the Intel BayTrail (BYT) platform hardware or data structures directly or by UEFI API.
+Demonstration of how to implement hoax software tools to access the Intel BayTrail (BYT) platform hardware or data structures directly or by UEFI API.